AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 uint8, though we hope to add support for HDR (more than 8 bits) in the future.

+The default behavior of the HEIF reader is to reorient the image to the orientation indicated by the camera, and to report the "Orientation" metadata as 1 (indicating that the image should be displayed as returned) and set the "oiio:OriginalOrientation" metadata to what was originally stored in the file.
+If you want to read the image without automatic reorientation, you can set the configuration option "oiio:reorient" to 0, in which case the pixels will be left in their orientation as stored in the file, and the "Orientation" metadata will reflect that.

 **Configuration settings for HEIF input**

 When opening an HEIF ImageInput with a *configuration* (see